ncatlab/nlab-content/pages/2/0/9/2/2902/content.md

 #Euclid's proof#

-The essence of [Euclid's proof](http://aleph0.clarku.edu/~djoyce/java/elements/bookXIII/propXIII10.html) proof can be understood if we take for granted the numerical values of the various angles in his construction, which are easily established.
+The essence of [Euclid's proof](http://aleph0.clarku.edu/~djoyce/java/elements/bookXIII/propXIII10.html) can be understood if we take for granted the numerical values of the various angles in his construction, which are easily established.
+Euclid himself would not have used numerical values like this, and they are not a part of the proof; they're merely a short-hand that allows the reader to see at a glance the relationships between angles that the original proof established by routine methods.

 [[!include pentagon decagon hexagon identity/Euclid]]